thalesgaldino/demoapp/README.md

 1. History could be in a autosuggestion view as the user types in the input.
 Tap on a item should search again
 2. Persist history with redux persist?
 3. Strings could be using i18n
-4. There's no assurance the images sizes are appropriated
+4. There's no assurance the images sizes are appropriate
 5. Increase test coverage
 6. Pull to refresh